silvareal/info-educatie-judet-44RT/README.md

 <p>As soon as you finished the steps in the above section, you can register, login, create collections(our use of the term collections, not MondoDB's) , delete them etc</p>

-<p>To become an admin, you need to have create an account and manually modify the field in the collection called users (MongoDB's term of collections) called admin and set it to true. </p>
+<p><b>To become an admin, you need to create an account and manually modify the field in the collection called users (MongoDB's term of collections) called admin and set it to true. </b></p>

 <p>For the above operation, we strongly recommend MondoDB Compass.</p>